Unveiling Longevity Secrets: Tips From the Centenarian Playbook

 Emotional resilience cultivation is another vital component of mental wellbeing that contributes significantly to longevity.

-Resilience helps you navigate life’s ups and downs without succumbing to negative emotions or developing unhealthy mechanisms.
+Resilience helps you navigate life’s ups and downs without succumbing to negative emotions or developing unhealthy coping mechanisms.

 It’s about growing from adversity rather than being overwhelmed by it.

-Cultivating emotional resilience involves practises like maintaining positive relationships, fostering self-awareness through reflection, setting realistic goals, practising acceptance of change and uncertainty, and nurturing a positive view of oneself.
+Cultivating emotional resilience involves practises like maintaining positive relationships, fostering through reflection, setting realistic goals, practising acceptance of change and uncertainty, and nurturing a positive view of oneself.

 The Impact of Physical Activity on Lifespan